-In the last several years, off premise sales, specifically delivery, have increased due to consumer demand for convenience.
-While we plan to continue to invest in the growth of our off premise sales, there can be no guarantee that we will be able to increase our off premise sales.
+In the last several years and more recently during the COVID-19 pandemic, off premise sales, including delivery, have increased due to consumer demand for convenience and safety.
+While we plan to continue to invest in the growth of our off premise sales, there can be no guarantee that we will be able to increase and/or maintain our off premise sales.
 Off premise sales could also cannibalize dine in sales.
 Additionally, our systems and procedures may not be sufficient to handle off premise sales, which require additional investments in technology and people.
 Our failure to manage off premise sales effectively could harm our business, financial condition and results of operations.